 A Leader in Information Technology Education

 The B.S. in Computer Science degree is accredited by the Computing Accreditation Commission of ABET, a prestigious nonprofit accreditation body.
-Regis University’s College of Computer & Information Sciences is the only institution in the country whose Bachelor of Science in Computer Science degree is both accredited by ABET and also can be earned completely online.
+Regis University’s College of Computer & Information Sciences is the only institution in the country whose Bachelor of Science in Computer Science degree is both accredited by ABET and also can be earned completely online (or on campus in Denver, Colorado).

 A Faster Path to Success Through Combined Bachelor’s and Master’s Degrees